larspage/UnlicesnsedDrivingSchool/docs/ENVIRONMENT_VARIABLES.md

 - Check for missing quotes or commas
 - Ensure private_key has `\n` characters

-### "Cannot connect to Google APIs"
+### "Cannot connect to SMTP server"
-- Verify service account key is correct
+- Verify SMTP_HOST and SMTP_PORT are correct
-- Check APIs are enabled in Cloud Console
-- Confirm service account has necessary permissions
+- Check SMTP_USER and SMTP_PASS credentials
+- Confirm SMTP provider allows connections from your IP
+- For Gmail: ensure App Password is used (not regular password)

 ---